datacite/blog/source/posts/mou-between-datacite-and-fairsharing.html.md

 ---
 layout: post
+title: >-
-title: MoU between DataCite and FAIRsharing
+  MoU between DataCite and FAIRsharing: improving criteria for the recommendation of data repositories
 author:
   - hcousijn
   - pmcquilton